 The notes bear interest semi-annually at a rate of 6.00% per year.
 In addition, in certain circumstances, we are obligated to pay additional interest or special interest on the notes.
 In addition, if a fundamental change occurs, holders of the notes may require us to repurchase all or a portion of their notes in cash.
 Any of the cash payments described above could be significant, and we may not have enough available cash or be able to obtain financing so that we can make such payments when due.
 In addition, our ability to repurchase the notes, to pay additional interest or special interest on the notes, or to pay cash upon conversions of the notes may be limited by law or by agreements governing our existing or future indebtedness.
 For example, under the amended and restated credit facility that we entered into in connection with the initial issuance of the notes, we are restricted from making any payment or distribution with respect to, or purchasing, redeeming, defeasing, retiring or acquiring, the notes, other than payments of scheduled interest on the notes, issuance of conversion shares, and payment of cash in lieu of fractional shares.
-Regardless of these restrictions, if we fail to pay interest on the notes or repurchase the notes when required, we will be in default under the promissory notes and the indenture governing the initial notes.
-See "Description of the Initial Notes - Interest," "Description of the Promissory Notes - Interest," "Description of the Promissory Notes - Interest," "Description of the Promissory Notes and "Description of the Promissory Notes and "Description of the Promissory Notes and "Description of the Promissory Notes" and "Description of the Promissory Notes - Events of Default."
-A default under the promissory notes and the indenture governing our cude also lead to a default under the promissory notes and the indenture governing on the function."
-A default under the promissory notes and the indenture governing the initial notes would be a default under our credit agreement and
+Regardless of these restrictions, if we fail to pay interest on the notes or repurchase the notes when required, we will be in default under the indenture.
+See "Description of Notes - Interest," "Description of Notes - Fundamental Change Permits Holders to Require Us to Repurchase Notes" and "Description of Notes - Events of Default."
+A default under the indenture would be a default under our credit agreement and could also lead to a default under agreements governing our future indebtedness.
+If the repayment of the related indebtedness were to be accelerated, we may not have sufficient funds to repurchase the notes or make cash payments upon conversions of the notes.